arendu/jekyll-now/about.md

 ---
 layout: page
 ---
+I am a Research Scientist at the Language and Translation Technologies groups (LATTE) in Facebook AI.
+I work on problems related in Neural Machine Translation.

-I am a PhD student in the Center for Language and Speech Processing (CLSP) at Johns Hopkins University.
+Before that, I was a PhD student in the Center for Language and Speech Processing (CLSP) at Johns Hopkins University.
 My primary research is in building computational models for user modeling, specifically in language learning.
 I apply techniques from Natural Language Processing (NLP), Machine Translation (MT), and Machine Learning (ML) towards this problem.

 I am advised by [Philipp Koehn](http://www.cs.jhu.edu/~phi/) and [Jason Eisner](http://www.cs.jhu.edu/~jason/).
 I also have worked with [Adam Lopez](http://alopez.github.io/) on finite automata based systems for machine translation and translation using Abstract Meaning Representations (AMR).
 I've also worked with [Kevin duh](http://cs.jhu.edu/~kevinduh/) on character-aware NMT modeling as well as an analysis on the effect of Byte-pair encoding on NMT performance.
 Recently, I've worked on a few projects in End-to-End speech recognition with [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe).